meajinkya/salesforce-snippets/README.md

 |Call Apex Action|aura-call-apex-action|Aura JavaScript

 But those are not all the snippets!
 To explore all the other snippets available in the extension, go to the [docs](https://github.com/meajinkya/salesforce-snippets/tree/master/docs) folder.
-The [features](#features) sections has direct links to language wise snippet reference.
+The [Available Snippets](#available-snippets) section has direct links to language wise snippet reference.

 #### How to use?
 - After [installing the extension](#installation) in VS Code, the snippets will start appearing automatically when a file with appropriate language is opened.